RConsortium/censusguide/package-discussion.md

 Guide is intended to be a brief introduction to the field, we felt that simply listing these packages in alphabetical order, along with a brief description, might not provide the best value to reader.
 In particular, we were concerned that it might overwhelm readers and not provide sufficient guidance.

-Our final decision was to:
+In the end we decided to:

-1. Include a list of the most popular packages, in rank order, in the main text of the Guide.
+1. Include a list of the five most popular packages in the main text of the Guide.
+Sort this list by the number of downloads each package had in the last year.
-1. Include additional packages in that list which we felt had important functionality that had the potential to be of widespread interest to readers.
+1. Include additional packages in this list which have important functionality that is not present in the five most popular packages.
-1. Provide a default description of those packages using their CRAN descriptions.
-Allow package authors to modify these descriptions.
+1. Describe these packages using their CRAN descriptions.
+Allow the package authors to modify these descriptions.
-1. Include a separate page that lists all 22 packages, in alphabetical order, along with their CRAN descriptions.
+1. List all 22 packages in a separate page.

 ## Measuring Package Popularity